Published: May 17, 2022 • 3 min read

 $ git bisect run <rspec spec/demonstrates_the_feature_spec.rb>

 For bisect to be useful, you must be committing atomically.
-If your practice is to squash-merge PR’s, or commit swaths of unrelated code with each commit, bisect is only going to tell you that something broke when you merged in a ton of changes.
-That isn’t typically useful information.
+If your practice is to squash-merge PRs, or commit swaths of unrelated code with each commit, bisect is only going to tell you that something broke when you merged in some mega PR.
+That isn’t typically new or useful information.

 Why bother with this technique?
 Why not just fix the issue and move on?

 My advice is to try it a few times when you’re stuck debugging and see.
-When I have used it, I’ve felt like a forensic scientist, able to glean insights about a tough problem.
-Insights that would have taken me much longer to arrive at another way.
+When I have used it, I’ve felt like a forensic scientist, able to glean insights about a tough problem that would have taken me much longer to arrive at another way.
+You’ll learn how it broke, even when that’s a tough question to answer, and maybe even how things break generally in your organization.